Blog > Neurodiversity

 What is Neurodiversity?

-Neurodiversity is a term that recognizes the range of differences in individual brain function and behavioral traits as normal variations in the human population.
-This includes conditions such as Autism, ADHD, Dyslexia, Tourette's Syndrome, and others.
-Each condition brings unique strengths and perspectives that can be advantageous in the tech world.
+Neurodiversity recognises that a range of differences in individual brain function and behavioural traits are considered normal variations in the human population.
+For example, conditions like autism, ADHD, dyslexia, and Tourette Syndrome, among others.
+Each condition possesses unique strengths and outlooks that could be helpful within the field of technology.

 The Power of Neurodiversity in the Tech Sector